 Advantage|ForbesBooks is the pioneer of pain-free book creation.
 Our famed Talk Your Book® and Ghostwriting programs have helped over 1,500 entrepreneurs, CEOs and professionals create a book in 10 to 24 hours of their time over the course of six months.

 5. Scribe Media ($15.6M/year)

-Tucker Max (from Austin, Texas, USA) started Scribe Media almost 9 years ago.
+Tucker Max (from Austin, Texas, USA) started Scribe Media about 9 years ago.

 My name is Tucker Max, and I'm a 4x New York Times Bestselling Author and the Co-Founder of Scribe Media.